 Mandu is Korean-style dumplings, usually stuffed with meat and vegetables.
-As popular as these guys were, we weren't huge fans of them.
-They were good at first, but their relatively bland flavor bored us rather quickly.
+As popular as these guys were, I wasn't a huge fan of them.
+They were good at first, but their relatively bland flavor bored me rather quickly.

 Kimchi 김치 (free with just about every meal!)

 Kimchi is seasoned and fermented cabbage.
 It's a staple in Korean cuisine and served with almost every meal.
-When eating out, you get it for free with just about anything you order (maybe not a hamburger or pizza, but Korean dishes for sure!).
-We fell in love with kimchi there and still feel a bit strange eating any dish without it!
+When eating out, you get it for free with just about anything you order (maybe not a hamburger or pizza, but Korean dishes for sure).
+I fell in love with kimchi there and still feel a bit strange eating any dish without it!

 Tteok-bokki 떡볶이 (maybe $1-$2)